Cfuna22/verbose-system/README.md

-# Erastus Electrical engineer Portfolio
+# Erastus Electrical Engineer Portfolio

+## all my projects are listed here